5K1PY/ToodleDoodle/Docs.md

  - `edit_poll.html` and `edit_poll.js` - Page for editing poll
  - `closed_poll` - Page of a closed poll

+## User - server communication
+User communicates with server by one of two ways:
+ - query part of url (for simple operation or preparing to do an operation):
+    - preparing to edit an entry
+    - deleting a poll entry
+    - preparing to edit poll
+    - reopening poll
+ - html forms:
+    - creating / editing a table
+    - filling / editing in a poll entry
+    - closing poll

 ## Database
 The project uses PostgreSQL database.
 In the database are stored following tables: